Indian tennis: Sania Mirza continues winning run on comeback, reaches doubles final in Hobart

 The second set was a no contest as Mirza and Kichenok broke their opponents thrice – in the second, sixth and eighth game – to easily pocket the set and a place in the summit clash.

 The Indo-Ukranian pair will face second seeds Peng Shuai and Zhang Shuai in the final on Saturday.
+The Chinese pair got a walkover after Belgium’s Kirsten Flipkens and Alison Van Uytvanck conceded the other semifinal match because of injury.

 Earlier, they had defeated the American duo of Vania King and Christina McHale 6-2, 4-6, 10-4, in the quarterfinals.